Explore our New Online Casino and game room! Playnow.com

 Driven by a collective vision of community, Cook-Searson recently played an instrumental role working with others to lobby for the funding to build a Wellness, Treatment and Recovery Centre in La Ronge.
 This Centre will provide northerners with timely access to mental health and addictions support services, blending therapeutic treatment with traditional Woodland Cree teachings.
 This $16.1 million project is currently under construction in La Ronge, with completion slated for spring 2022.

 Cook-Searson is involved in many cultural events and fundraising activities.
 She leads a healthy lifestyle, and is an active member of her community.
 Cook-Searson enjoys spending time with family and friends in the bush and on the lake.
-She loves berry picking, photography, running, and learning new
+She loves berry picking, photography, running, and learning new skills.

 Kevin Poock

 Kevin Poock from the Battleford Tribal Council Management Corp. was appointed to the Board in February 2012 by the Battlefords Tribal Council.
-Kevin is a Chartered Financial Planner who has 25 years of experience in the financial services industry.
+Kevin is a Chartered Financial Planner who has more than 25 years of experience in the financial services industry.
 He was instrumental in the financing and opening of the first four casinos operated by SIGA.
-In 1998 he joined Battlefords Tribal Council to assist their Economic Development Division.
+In 1998, he joined Battlefords Tribal Council to assist their Economic Development Division.
 He currently is part of a group that manages several diversified businesses, holding companies, and analyzes new opportunities for First Nations.

 Chief Calvin Sanderson

 Chief Calvin Sanderson was appointed to the SIGA Board of Directors in the Fall of 2018 and represents the Independent Bands.
-Chief Sanderson was a Band Councillor from 2000 to 2003 and then became Chief of the Chakastaypasin Band, a position he’s held since.
+Chief Sanderson was a Band Councillor from 2000 to 2003 and then became Chief of the Chakastaypasin Band, a position he has held since.
 He has been involved in settling land and annuity claims for Chakastaypasin and strives to work hard to benefit his membership.
 Chief Sanderson has also been on the Board of Indigenous Gaming Regulators since 2009.

 Chief Michael Starr

-Chief Starr has worked towards economic sovereignty for First Nations and sits on the Board of Directors for the Saskatchewan Indian Gaming Authority (SIGA), one of the largest economic drivers for First Nations in Saskatchewan.
+Chief Starr has worked towards economic sovereignty for First Nations and sits on the Board of Directors for the Saskatchewan Indian Gaming Association (SIGA), one of the largest economic drivers for First Nations in Saskatchewan.
 He is also a board member for FHQ E-Commerce, Keeseechiwan Holdings, and FHQ Casino Holdings.
 He is advancing a solar energy project and a greenhouse project.

 Passionate about Education, Chief Starr has committed focus to advancing educational opportunities and outcomes for First Nations youth locally, regionally, and nationally.
 Star Blanket Cree Nation is home to the First Nations University of Canada, a post-secondary institution founded by the 74 First Nations located within Saskatchewan.
 Chief Starr sits on several boards, committees and commissions dedicated to strengthening education systems and is a proponent for integrating the importance of honoring the Treaties into curricula.
 Chief Starr also values the role of Sports and Recreation plays in developing well-rounded leaders.